EnderPuentes/ula-os-process-scheduler/README.md

-# 👾 Simulador de Planificación de Procesos
+# 👾 Process Scheduling Simulator

-Este simulador emula la ejecución de procesos en una CPU, aplicando un algoritmo de planificación y gestionando los estados de los procesos.
-Su propósito es analizar el comportamiento de diferentes estrategias de planificación en un entorno controlado.
+This simulator emulates the execution of processes in a CPU, applying a scheduling algorithm and managing process states.
+Its purpose is to analyze the behavior of different scheduling strategies in a controlled environment.

-Para ver la versión de producción, haz clic [aquí](https://ula-so-process-scheduler.vercel.app/).
+To see the production version, click [here](https://process-scheduler-endev.vercel.app/).

-## Definición
+## Definition

-Este simulador gestiona procesos con diferentes estados:
+This simulator manages processes with different states:

-- **READY**: El proceso está listo para ser ejecutado.
+- **READY**: The process is ready to be executed.
-- **RUNNING**: El proceso se está ejecutando actualmente en la CPU.
+- **RUNNING**: The process is currently executing on the CPU.
-- **BLOCKED**: El proceso está esperando a que se resuelva un evento (por ejemplo, una operación de E/S).
+- **BLOCKED**: The process is waiting for an event to be resolved (e.g., an I/O operation).
-- **COMPLETED**: El proceso ha terminado su ejecución.
+- **COMPLETED**: The process has finished executing.

-Además el silulador cuenta con su propio estado:
+Additionally, the simulator has its own state:

-- **STOPPED**: El simulador está detenido y no se están ejecutando procesos.
+- **STOPPED**: The simulator is stopped and no processes are running.
-- **RUNNING**: El simulador está en ejecución y los procesos están siendo gestionados.
+- **RUNNING**: The simulator is running and processes are being managed.
-- **PAUSED**: El simulador está pausado y la ejecución de los procesos está temporalmente detenida.
+- **PAUSED**: The simulator is paused and process execution is temporarily halted.

-### Colas de Procesos
+### Process Queues

-- **Ready Queue**: Contiene procesos en estado READY, esperando ser ejecutados.
+- **Ready Queue**: Contains processes in READY state, waiting to be executed.
-- **Blocked Queue**: Contiene procesos en estado BLOCKED, esperando a que se resuelva un evento.
+- **Blocked Queue**: Contains processes in BLOCKED state, waiting for an event to be resolved.

-Además, el simulador cuenta con una lista de procesos completados:
+Additionally, the simulator has a list of completed processes:

-- **Completed Processes List**: Contiene procesos que han terminado su ejecución y están en estado COMPLETED.
+- **Completed Processes List**: Contains processes that have finished execution and are in COMPLETED state.

-### Algoritmos Preventivos
+### Preemptive Algorithms

-- **Priority Scheduling:** Asigna una prioridad a cada proceso, y la CPU siempre atiende al proceso con la prioridad más alta.
-Si llega un proceso de mayor prioridad, el proceso actual se interrumpe.
+- **Priority Scheduling:** Assigns a priority to each process, and the CPU always attends to the process with the highest priority.
+If a higher priority process arrives, the current process is interrupted.
-- **Round Robin:** Cada proceso recibe una cantidad fija de tiempo (quantum) para ejecutarse.
-Si el proceso no termina dentro de este tiempo, se mueve al final de la cola y otro proceso toma el control.
+- **Round Robin:** Each process receives a fixed amount of time (quantum) to execute.
+If the process doesn't finish within this time, it moves to the end of the queue and another process takes control.
-- **Shortest Remaining Time First (SRTF):** Una variación de SJF donde siempre se selecciona el proceso con el menor tiempo de ejecución restante, incluso si interrumpe el proceso que se está ejecutando actualmente.
+- **Shortest Remaining Time First (SRTF):** A variation of SJF where the process with the shortest remaining execution time is always selected, even if it interrupts the currently executing process.

-### Algoritmos No Preventivos
+### Non-Preemptive Algorithms

-- **First Come, First Served (FCFS):** Los procesos se ejecutan en el orden en que llegan, sin interrupciones.
+- **First Come, First Served (FCFS):** Processes are executed in the order they arrive, without interruptions.
-- **Priority Scheduling:** Similar a la versión preventiva, pero una vez que un proceso comienza su ejecución, no puede ser interrumpido.
+- **Priority Scheduling:** Similar to the preemptive version, but once a process begins execution, it cannot be interrupted.
-- **Random Scheduling:** Selecciona aleatoriamente un proceso de la cola de listos para su ejecución.
+- **Random Scheduling:** Randomly selects a process from the ready queue for execution.
-- **Shortest Job First (SJF):** Ejecuta primero el proceso con el tiempo estimado de ejecución más corto, sin interrumpir los procesos en curso.
+- **Shortest Job First (SJF):** Executes the process with the shortest estimated execution time first, without interrupting ongoing processes.

-### Manejo de Procesos Bloqueados
+### Blocked Process Handling

-Para simular operaciones de E/S, al generar procesos aleatorios, si el **burst time** es mayor a 5, se asigna un tiempo de **burst I/O**.
-Cuando el proceso alcanza la mitad de su ejecución, se bloquea para "simular la escritura en disco".
-Una vez desbloqueado, se reinserta en la cola de listos y reanuda la ejecución según el algoritmo de planificación activo en el próximo cambio de contexto.
+To simulate I/O operations, when generating random processes, if the **burst time** is greater than 5, an **I/O burst** time is assigned.
+When the process reaches half of its execution, it blocks to "simulate disk writing".
+Once unblocked, it is reinserted into the ready queue and resumes execution according to the active scheduling algorithm at the next context switch.

-Los procesos bloqueados se almacenan en una **Blocked Queue**, que gestiona sus transiciones de vuelta a la cola de listos después de completar la E/S.
+Blocked processes are stored in a **Blocked Queue**, which manages their transitions back to the ready queue after completing I/O.

-## Configuración
+## Configuration

-El simulador permite ajustar los siguientes parámetros:
+The simulator allows adjusting the following parameters:

-### Parámetros Generales
+### General Parameters

-- **Clock speed**: Define el tiempo para cada tick del reloj del simulador.
+- **Clock speed**: Defines the time for each simulator clock tick.
-- **Initial number of processes**: Determina cuántos procesos se generan al inicio de la simulación.
+- **Initial number of processes**: Determines how many processes are generated at simulation start.
-- **Maximum CPU burst duration**: Establece el límite superior para el tiempo de ejecución de un proceso en la CPU.
+- **Maximum CPU burst duration**: Sets the upper limit for process execution time on the CPU.
-- **Maximum blocked wait time**: Controla cuánto tiempo puede permanecer un proceso en la cola de bloqueados antes de reintentar la ejecución.
+- **Maximum blocked wait time**: Controls how long a process can remain in the blocked queue before retrying execution.
-- **Maximum number of concurrent processes**: Define cuántos procesos pueden existir en el sistema simultáneamente.
+- **Maximum number of concurrent processes**: Defines how many processes can exist in the system simultaneously.

-### Configuración del Algoritmo de Planificación
+### Scheduling Algorithm Configuration

-- **Quantum**: (Para Round Robin) Define el número de ticks antes de que un proceso deba ceder la CPU.
+- **Quantum**: (For Round Robin) Defines the number of ticks before a process must yield the CPU.
-- **Priority type**: (Para la planificación por prioridad) Puede ser estática o dinámica.
+- **Priority type**: (For priority scheduling) Can be static or dynamic.
-- **SJF mode**: Permite seleccionar si el algoritmo es preventivo o no preventivo.
+- **SJF mode**: Allows selecting whether the algorithm is preemptive or non-preemptive.

-### Configuración del Proceso
+### Process Configuration

-- **Random process generation**: Habilita o deshabilita la creación automática de nuevos procesos durante la simulación.
+- **Random process generation**: Enables or disables automatic creation of new processes during simulation.
-- **Burst time range**: Define los valores mínimos y máximos para la duración del proceso.
+- **Burst time range**: Defines minimum and maximum values for process duration.
-- **Blocking probability**: Determina con qué frecuencia un proceso entra en el estado BLOCKED.
+- **Blocking probability**: Determines how frequently a process enters the BLOCKED state.
-- **Maximum wait time in the ready queue**: Ajusta cuánto tiempo puede esperar un proceso antes de ser priorizado para su ejecución.
+- **Maximum wait time in the ready queue**: Adjusts how long a process can wait before being prioritized for execution.

-## Estadísticas
+## Statistics

-Durante la simulación, se recopilan las siguientes métricas:
+During simulation, the following metrics are collected:

 - **Average waiting time**
 - **CPU utilization**